Here are the questions we get asked a lot, if you don’t find answers to your questions, let us know.

 I want to discuss the presentations!
 Where do I do that?

-Once the presentations premiere on YouTube on July 16 or 17, you will be able to comment on the video.
+Once the presentations premiere on YouTube, you will be able to comment on the video.
 Some presenters will also have a live Q&A on YouTube after their video premieres.

 What are you doing to make Virtual Jane Con a “radically inclusive” experience?